Bring a Good Cooler

 - Make sure that all of your food is in separate containers.
-I really love the the compartmentalized container that I used in the photos, it keeps 5 different items separated but in the same container for easy transportation.
-It’s BPA free plastic which is lighter that glass and non-toxic.
+I really love the compartmentalized container that I used in the photos, it keeps 5 different items separated but in the same container for easy transportation.
+It’s BPA free plastic which is lighter than glass and non-toxic.

 - We recently bought a picnic table which makes picnicking on uneven services much easier.
 Especially if you like to take your picnic to the beach.

 - I also really love my insulated picnic basket.
 Not only does it hold cups and plates, but it has an insulated section to carry your food too.
 I decided to get rid of the cups and the plates because they had BPA and get my own.

 - I decided to go with stemless shatterproof glasses, these great melamine salad plates, and colorful napkins and they all fit in the picnic basket.

 - This is picnic blanket zips up to be an easy to carry tote and it’s been in my life for 10+ years.
 I love the fact that it has a strap, this made it very easy to tote around when we lived in New York City.
 It also has a fair amount of padding if you’re on hard ground.